Canon EOS R1 Review

 Note that a Canon AD-E1 Multi-Function Shoe Adapter is necessary to adapt legacy Speedlite accessories to the updated Multi-Function Shoe.

 Between the shutter release and the top dial is the M-Fn button.
 Pressing the M-Fn button enables immediate change of the last-used function with a dial.
 Pressing M-FN repeatedly steps through the settings enabled for this feature, with a dial being used to change the selected setting.
 New with the R6 II and now featured in the R5 II and R1 are two rows of functions independently changed using the top dial and rear dial.
-While a bit more complicated than the single-row design, there are more options immediately available.
+While a bit more complicated than the single-row design, more options are immediately available.

 The top Quick Control dial adjusts the ISO setting by default, without requiring a button press.
 When in Manual mode with auto ISO selected and the camera's metering active, over- and under-exposure is adjusted by the top Quick Control dial.
 This function is helpful except when you want to select a specific ISO setting instead of auto ISO or want to select auto ISO instead of a specific number.
 That requires waiting for the metering timer to expire, pressing M-Fn and setting ISO (if ISO is included in your M-Fn configuration), touching the ISO setting on the LCD, diving into the menus for the ISO settings option, or my favorite, pressing "Q" twice.
 The touchscreen interface makes ISO easy to change, and configuring the lens control ring for ISO functionality is another option.